Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Numerical integration

-The first method is a preliminary change of variables to transform the quadrature $I_m$ to a quadrature for functions in $\Wpmix$ which gives the same convergence rate, and then apply the construction as in \eqref{I_n^gamma2}.
+The first method is a preliminary change of variables to transform the quadrature $I_m$ into a quadrature for functions in $\Wpmix$ which gives the same convergence rate, and then apply the construction as in \eqref{I_n^gamma2}.
 Let us describe it.
-Let $\psi_k$ be the function defined by
+Let $k\in \NN$ and $\psi_k$ be the function defined by